hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/ReadMe.md

     * Controlling the hidden state that is moving forward to the next cell can give us complete control of all gates in the next cell.
     * [LSTM Mathematical Concept Difference with GRU][8]
   * Both GRU and LSTM understand a text from left to right, sometimes you need to read to the right side and go back to the left side, this requires to add "Bidirectional" into RNN

+* Encoder-Decoder RNN Architecture
+  * Sequence to Sequence problem: <b>It takes a sequence as input and requires a sequence prediction as output</b>.
+Input length can be different from the output length.
+  * [Patterns for the Encoder-Decoder RNN Architecture][9]
+  * [Encoder-Decoder LSTM Implementation through Keras][10]
+    * "One or more LSTM layers can be used to implement the encoder model.
+The output of this model is a fixed-size vector that represents the internal representation of the input sequence.
+The number of memory cells in this layer defines the length of this fixed-sized vector."
+    * "One or more LSTM layers can also be used to implement the decoder model.
+This model reads from the fixed sized output from the encoder model."
+    * "The <b>RepeatVector</b> is used as an adapter to fit the fixed-sized 2D output of the encoder to the differing length and 3D input expected by the decoder."
+    * "The TimeDistributed wrapper allows the same output layer to be reused for each element in the output sequence."

 * Resources I didn't work on